Generic Name: Dexmethylphenidate hydrochloride

 Adverse Findings in Clinical Trials with Dexmethylphenidate Hydrochloride Tablets

 Adverse Events Associated with Discontinuation of Treatment

-No Dexmethylphenidate hydrochloride-treated patients discontinued due to adverse events in 2 placebo-controlled trials.
-Overall, 50 of 684 children treated with Dexmethylphenidate hydrochloride (7.3%) experienced an adverse event that resulted in discontinuation.
+No Dexmethylphenidate hydrochloride tablets-treated patients discontinued due to adverse events in two placebo-controlled trials.
+Overall, 50 of 684 children treated with Dexmethylphenidate hydrochloride tablets (7.3%) experienced an adverse event that resulted in discontinuation.
 The most common reasons for discontinuation were twitching (described as motor or vocal tics), anorexia, insomnia, and tachycardia (approximately 1% each).

-Adverse Events Occurring at an Incidence of 5% or More Among Dexmethylphenidate Hydrochloride-Treated Patients
+Adverse Events Occurring at an Incidence of 5% or More Among Dexmethylphenidate Hydrochloride Tablets-Treated Patients

 Immune System Disorders: hypersensitivity reactions, including angioedema and anaphylaxis